A land and waterborne summer adventure to Japan's most southerly reaches.>

 Day 6 Iriomote

 We wake up early this morning to head out to one of the island’s rivers for another waterborne adventure and experience Iriomote as the sun rises.
-This time, however, we leave our kayaks on dry land and, instead, try out paddle boards.
-Originally from Hawaii, paddle boards are used in a standing position and are an ideal way to experience the magic of the morning-still waters reflecting the surrounding mountains, mangrove forests and rising sun.
+This time, our modus operandi is stand-up paddle boards (SUP).
+Originally from Hawaii, paddle boards are an ideal way to experience the magic of the morning-still waters reflecting the surrounding mountains, mangrove forests and rising sun.
 After returning to our accommodation for breakfast, we journey out by charter boat to a cay, a tiny island made of coral sand, in the middle of the ocean for our last snorkelling opportunity.
 We return to our accommodation to prepare tonight’s dinner, a barbecue, and also to say farewell to our local guides.

 Meals: Breakfast, lunch, & dinner provided.